Trailhead Location: Off BC Highway 16 by Fraser Lake. Five

 reached our destination on top of Fraser Mountain.

-18. There was a lot of communications equipment...
+18. There was a lot of communication equipment...

 19. ...and an abandoned lookout tower.